How to choose a residential aged care facility

 What to consider when choosing a residential aged care facility or nursing home

-What type of care does your loved one need?
+What type of aged care do you need?

-Firstly, what type of care, and what level of care do you or your loved one need?
-The level of support required to live comfortably can influence what care you may be eligible for, and the funding you may receive.
+Firstly, what TYPE of care, and what LEVEL of care do you (or your loved one) need?
+The type and amount of support needed can influence what you may be eligible for, and the government funding you may receive.

 Home care services

-Home Care Packages are allocated to older Australians who require a little help to remain living happily and independently at home.
-Health care providers and other support staff will visit a senior person at home to support them both personally and around the home.
+Home Care Packages are assigned to older, eligible Australians who require a little help to remain living happily and independently at home.
+When you receive home care, health care providers and other support staff will visit your home to help you with household tasks and health support.

-Here’s more information about Home Care Packages: Home Care Package Guidelines
+Read more about Home Care Packages: Home Care Package Guidelines

 Retirement villages

-Here’s more information about retirement village living: Residential Aged Care vs Retirement Living
+Read more about retirement village living: Residential Aged Care vs Retirement Living

 Residential aged care facilities – aka Nursing homes or aged care homes

-Residential aged care homes are suitable for older Australians who need more help and support to get by each day.
+Residential aged care homes are the best option for older Australians who need a high level of help and support with daily living.

 • Private rooms with ensuite bathrooms